zylx0532/pasztor.at/_posts/2019-05-15-immutable-infra-1.md

 > **Note:** This article will use Exoscale as a cloud provider.
 The company I work for as a day job (A1 Digital) is a
 > majority shareholder of Exoscale.
 This blog is my own and does not represent A1 Digital or Exoscale in any way and the
 > thoughts expressed here are my own.
 The contents of these article can be replicated on any IaaS cloud provider.
+> Later in this article I will describe how to port this system to AWS.

 ## Designing the system